ehsan11100/AdGuard/Configuration.md

  * `http_proxy` — proxy URL for HTTP client (e.g. "http://user:password@server:port/").
 Supports "http", "https" and "socks5" scheme.
  * `web_session_ttl` — Web session TTL (in hours) - a web user will stay signed in for this amount of time.
  * `rlimit_nofile` — Limit on the maximum number of open files for server process (Linux and macOS).
 Set to 0 to use the system default value.
+ * `debug_pprof` — Enable pprof HTTP server listening on port 6060 for debugging.
+See section `Profiling with pprof`.
  * `dns` — DNS configuration section.
    * `bind_host` - DNS interface IP address to listen on.
    * `port` — DNS server port to listen on.